Scille/parsec-cloud/docs/rfcs/1020-pki-support.md

 ## Goals and Non-Goals

+Non-goal: Use anything else than the keys from the certificate data.
+(Eg. email and name are not checked nor pre filled in parsec)

 Some prior work was already done to add some primitives (sign, verify, encrypt, decrypt) to work with the windows certificate store under the `libparsec_platform_pki`.

 The goals are to define the higher elements to make the PKI work with Parsec for the invitation process, those higher elements are: